 I am interested in working on projects with a team that cares about creating high quality software, with particular focus on well architected code, unit and integration tests, dependency management and code reviews.

 I'm flexible with my working hours and I am happy to work closely with any existing teams & freelancers you work with.

 My proudest moments came from mentoring and teaching other team members through code reviews, pair programming, discussions and meetings.
-I also transitioned the whole team to writing and understanding unit tests.
+I transitioned the whole team to writing and understanding unit tests.

-I’ve also been involved with the recruitment process and occasionally ran development team meetings.
+I have been involved with the recruitment process and occasionally ran development team meetings.